shaundon/codakuma-website/_posts/2024-03-18-swift-wishlist.markdown

 Apple's already done the hard work of localising all these strings in iOS itself, so this would 'just' be a matter of exposing them to developers with a new API.

+SwiftUI actually already a precedent for doing something like this.
+The [EditButton](https://developer.apple.com/documentation/swiftui/editbutton) component adds a localised edit button to a list view.

 ## An iCloud-backed UserDefaults

 `UserDefaults` is a great way to store simple data for your app, like user preferences.
 However, the data is only stored locally and doesn't sync across devices.